friction2d/friction2d.github.io/documentation/userinterface.md

 ![Rearrangement buttons](/assets/documentation/ui/ui_timeline-splitting-panel.png)

-## 1. Menu
+## 1. Main Toolbar

-The *"Quick"* Menu provides a fast access to the most used commands related to creating/saving projects and importing and exporting assets into the active project.
+The main toolbar provides fast access to the most used commands related to creating/saving projects and importing and exporting assets into the active project.

+... expand on the right-click menu ...

-## 2. Toolbar
+## 2. Color Toolbar

-It could also be called a *"Color"* toolbar as it provides fast access to edit colors, types (none, flat or gradient) and other parameters of selected shapes or the scene background:
+The color toolbar provides fast access to edit colors, types (none, flat or gradient) and other parameters of selected shapes or the scene background:

 - **Fill**: Allows users to set the interior color, gradient or "no color" of selected shapes.
 Users can choose between solid colors (flat), linear or radial gradients.

 - **Stroke**: Controls the outline of shapes, including its color, width, and style.
 Users can define other parameters such as width, join and cap styles.

 - **Background**: Sets the background color of the canvas or scene.
 This option ensures consistency in visual presentation across the workspace.

+Mouse actions on hover is supported:

+- `scroll` = change hue
+- `scroll` + `shift` = change value
+- `scroll` + `ctrl/cmd` = change saturation
+- `click` = open fill/stroke widget

+... expand on the right-click menu ...

 ## 3. Viewer